Astros vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette, Yordan Alvarez and others are available when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Monday (at 7:07 PM ET).
+Player props are available for Bo Bichette and Yordan Alvarez, among others, when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Tuesday at 7:07 PM ET.

 Bet on this matchup or its props with DraftKings!